-1 EXPECTATION OF COACHES
+11 EXPECTATION OF COACHES

-1.1 Coaches will be selected by the individual teams but their final appointment is made by the Board and they are ultimately responsible to the Board.

-1.2 The Board is responsible for the dismissal of any coach for misconduct or breaches of the AUS Code of Conduct.

-1.3 Coaching methods should support team standards and AUSC Aims and Outcomes

-1.4 In situations which give rise to grievances, coaches are to follow the issues resolution process outlined in this document.
+- 1.1 Coaches will be selected by the individual teams but their final appointment is made by the Board and they are ultimately responsible to the Board. - 1.2 The Board is responsible for the dismissal of any coach for misconduct or breaches of the AUS Code of Conduct. - 1.3 Coaching methods should support team standards and AUSC Aims and Outcomes - 1.4 In situations which give rise to grievances, coaches are to follow the ISSUES RESOLUTION model outlined in this document.

-2 RESPONSIBILITIES OF COACHES
+12 RESPONSIBILITIES OF COACHES

-2.1 Provide a safe and secure area for training

-2.2 The senior coach has the responsibility of selecting the A squad from the A and B squads and thereby has a direct influence upon the Reserve or B team.
-However, there is a need for clear communication with other coaches and team managers so that standards are established and understood.

-2.3 Maintain clear, open and honest communication with players, other coaches and team managers and be receptive to reasonable advice or suggestions for improvement

-2.4 Present yourself as a role model by conducting yourself with integrity so that your players and others associated with your team emulate good behaviours
+- 2.1 Provide a safe and secure area for training - 2.2 The senior coach has the responsibility of selecting the A squad from the A and B squads and thereby has a direct influence upon the squads immediately below.
+However, there is a need for clear communication with all other coaches and team managers so that standards are established and understood. - 2.3 Maintain clear, open and honest communication with players, other coaches and team managers and be receptive to reasonable advice or suggestions for improvement - 2.4 Present yourself as a role model by conducting yourself with integrity so that your players and others associated with your team emulate good behaviours - 2.5 Abide by all expectations and directives from the AUSC Board and the AUS

-3 GUIDELINES TO ASSIST IN ACHIEVING THE EXPECTATIONS
+13 GUIDELINES TO ASSIST IN ACHIEVING THE EXPECTATIONS

-3.1 Provide a safe and secure area for training
+13.1 Provide a safe and secure area for training

-- The AUSC has the facilities for safe training but each coach is to assist in maintaining our grounds to the best possible standards. - Coaches are required to assess the area for suitability of the type of training they are to do as weather conditions may have altered the playing surface - Conduct your training in an area that is sufficiently lit to provide suitable visibility for all players - Comply with the AUSC request to share training facilities when restrictions are imposed by weather conditions or AUS requirements for the grounds. - Liaise with other coaches using the grounds to apportion according to needs - Cease all training in the event of lightning and get players to a safe area and do not resume activities. - Cease training when there is heavy rain and resume activities if it stops in appropriate time
+- 1. AU Sport provides grounds and facilities for safe training but each coach and team is to assist in maintaining our grounds to the best possible standards by following AUS procedures for ground maintenance including the non wearing of boots as prescribed by the AUS and doing high agility work off the playing areas. - 2.
+Coaches are required to assess the area for suitability of the type of training they are to do as weather conditions may have altered the playing surface

-- Follow the FFSA guidelines in the case of extreme heat - Present your squad selection to your assistant coach, captain and team manager for comment and input at a suitable time before the weekend so that changes can be made without damaging the self esteem of the players who hope to make it but do not. - You will have to make the difficult decisions to cut players but let them know why they have not been selected and do so positively.
+- 3. Conduct your training in an area that is sufficiently lit to provide suitable visibility for all players - 4.
+Comply with the AUSC request to share training facilities when restrictions are imposed by weather conditions or AUS requirements for the grounds. - 5.
+Liaise with other coaches and/orTeamVPs using the grounds to apportion according to needs - 6.
+Cease all training in the event of lightning and get players to a safe area and do not resume activities. - 7.
+Cease training when there is heavy rain and resume activities if it stops in an appropriate time - 8.
+Follow FFSA guidelines for training and playing in the case of extreme heat - 9.
+Present your squad selection to your assistant coach, captain and team manager for comment and input at a suitable time before the match so that changes can be made without damaging the self esteem of the players who hope to make it but do not.
+Communication to affected players in a timely manner is essential. - 10.
+You will have to make the difficult decisions to cut players but let them know why they have not been selected and do so with positive communication.

-3.2 Consultation
+13.2 Consultation

-Consult with coaches and team managers above and below the age or skills group that you are training for player movement as part of the development philosophy of the club
+Consult with coaches and team managers above and below the age or skills group that you are training for player movement as part of the development philosophy of the club.